demisto/content/Packs/PrismaCloud/Playbooks/Prisma_Cloud_-_Get_Owner_By_Namespace_README.md

-DRAFT - This playbook will retrieve the potential owners of a runtime audit alert.
+This playbook will retrieve the potential owners of a runtime audit alert.
 This would be done by using the "Namespace" value of the incident in order to query associated resource lists and user roles with associated users.
 Eventually the playbook would return a list of user objects (if found).